 You might be surprised to learn that not all centipedes have a hundred legs.
 Many have as little as 15 pairs of legs and as many as 191 pairs, depending on the type of centipede.
 They also have the astounding ability to grow new legs as they get older with each molt and can even regenerate them when they are lost.

 Centipedes are exclusively carnivorous creatures who feed on small rodents, spiders, insects, and any other creature they can overpower.
-Read on to get our list of the top ten most enormous centipedes on the planet with number one being the biggest centipede on Earth!
+They are fascinating creatures, so read on for more detail about the largest centipedes.

 #10: Giant Desert Centipede (Scolopendra Heros)